-The Office of Diversity and Inclusion was created in the fall semester of 2020 to centralize and prioritize UNC Charlotte’s diversity, equity and inclusion efforts and to ensure that faculty, staff and students are working together to achieve our goals.
+The Office of Diversity and Inclusion was created in the fall semester of 2020 to centralize and prioritize UNC Charlotte’s diversity, equity and inclusion efforts and to ensure that students and employees are working together to achieve our goals.

 Social Research Specialist